 - Even within married couples, more women are identifying themselves as the homeowner

-Here at Framework, where our president and 84 percent of the staff are women, we don’t have to look far to see independent female homebuyers in action.
-In this series of posts, you’ll meet Holly, Laura, and Tosin.
+Here at Framework, we don’t have to look far to see independent female homebuyers in action.
+In this series of posts, you’ll meet Holly and Laura, a couple of female Framework team members who recently bought their own homes.
 (Guys: feeling left out?
 Here’s an inspiring single-guy-buyer story for you.)